 The program is deemed “inclusive” because, as an undergraduate education candidate, you will work toward dual certification in general education and special education.
 Combine that with a second, required content major and you have the makings of an education that leaves your career options wide open.

 As early as your first semester of freshman year, you'll have access to a dedicated education candidate advisor who can help you create a long-term plan to meet all your major and degree requirements.

-In addition, you will be required to successfully complete a set of courses and field experiences relating to pedagogical content in teacher education.
+In addition to required coursework, you will also complete a set of classes and clinical experiences related to teacher education.

 Life After Fisher

 With a B.S. degree in inclusive childhood education from Fisher, you are qualified to teach in a variety of settings and capacities.
 Graduates of this program have gone on to hold positions in the following regional locations:

 - Third grade teacher within the Penfield Central School District

 - Second grade teacher of dual language subjects at Rochester’s Enrico Fermi School No. 17

 - Elementary special education teacher within the Rochester City School District